The disposable bedding you see featured in our Emerald City theme is HEMP!

 Hemp + Wood Pellets

-Wood pellets you can pick up at local home improvement or such stores for around $5 for a 40 pound bag.
+Wood pellets you can pick up at local home improvement or such stores for around $5-10 for a 40 pound bag.
 They also go a long way.
 I do not recommend doing this in an entire cage.
 The wood pellets are very heavy to deal with.
 They are manageable in a kitchen area but can be overwhelming when used in an entire cage.
-Best when used in our Hybrid solution with part disposable, part fleece.
+Best when used with our Hybrid solution with part disposable, part fleece.

 Oh, and of course, when we are talking about hemp hurd, it is absolutely non-psycho-active with no detectable THC.
 It is highly regulated.
 The odor of hemp shavings, unlike every other bedding product out there, contains no astringent phenols, no chemical or paper-processed odors, nothing like that.
 Just a gentle, grassy, farm-fresh smell.
 It's soft on the piggies feet and belly and doesn't excessively track around.
 Hemp is naturally anti-bacterial, anti-microbial.
 Hemp on top does a great job of masking the phenols of the wood pellets below.
 And while straight wood pellets have multiple downsides, they are extremely absorbent and naturally suppress ammonia development, as does hemp.
 This combination uses both to their advantage while mitigating their disadvantages to a top score for a great disposable bedding solution!